reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

 There are four pieces that are required for success:

 1. website generator,
-2. predtimechart vis (or similar),
+2. (optional) predtimechart vis (or similar),
-3. evaluations dashboard, and
+3. (optional) evaluations dashboard, and
-4. the orchestration of these tools for continuous deployment
+4. the orchestration of these tools for continuous deployment for both scheduled and on-demand builds

 Each of the elements should be independent.